 By putting everything in a single, central location, EdTech can significantly increase the overall efficiency of educators and institutions.

 Communication is a big way that technology helps educators, students and parents.
 In a K-12 setting, teachers can communicate with parents through email or forums like Google Classroom.
 Parents can also be given access to up-to-date grades and assignments.

 Students in K-12 and college also have the potential of contacting a teacher or professor without necessarily having to see them in person.
-Faculty at schools can also relay important school-wide information that might be lost in a pile of paperwork.
+Faculty can also relay important school-wide information that might be lost in a pile of paperwork.

 Online resources give students the ability to work together, even if they are not able to meet face-to-face.
 This simplifies things like group projects or assignments that might require participation outside of the classroom.

-Through chat programs, collaborative creation tools like GSuite and other collaboration tools, students and educators can work together on projects like never before.
+Through chat programs, creation tools like GSuite and other collaboration tools, students and educators can work together on projects like never before.